 Each of the ceremony's parts offers plenty of room for the girls' creativity and individuality.
 The ceremony should always focus on paying tribute to Girl Scouts as they move forward.

 See how Girl Scouts earn their Bridging Awards (PDF):

 A flag ceremony honors the American flag as the symbol of our country and all the hopes, dreams, and people it represents.
-If your group includes girls from other countries, they can honor their flags, too, and conduct an international flag ceremony.
+If your group includes girls from other countries, invite them to honor their flags too, and together conduct an international flag ceremony.
 Flag ceremonies may be used for:

 - Opening or closing meetings

 - Opening or closing special events

 - Honoring a special occasion or special person

 Flag ceremonies may take place in meeting rooms, outdoor settings, large auditoriums, onstage, or even on horseback.
 The American flag is carried by a color guard for protection during a flag ceremony.
 All flag ceremonies share one thing—respect for the flag.

 Keep it simple.
 Emphasis needs to be on respect for the flag rather than on the commands or techniques.
 Adults can ask girls these questions when planning:

 - Who will give the directions for the ceremony?